dcmoura/spyql/docs/differences.rst

 Additional syntax
 ~~~~~~~~~~~~~~~~~

-We added additional syntax for making querying easier:
+We added additional syntax for making querying easier (the original python syntax is supported):

 .. list-table::
    :header-rows: 1